thortom/s3/readme.txt

  			   256000   0.503		2.63
  			   512000   1.316		2.72
  			   			Average:	2.48
- 	Expexted running time of KdTree is:
+ 	Expected running time of KdTree is:
  		T(N) = aN^b
  			were b = lg(avgRatio) = lg(2.48) = 1.31
  			and T(128000) = a(128000)^b => a = 2.65/(N^1.31) = 5.4*10^-7